aarush6848ddh/resume-lens/README.md

 # resume-lens

 A personal learning project built to get hands-on experience with LangChain and agentic AI workflows.
-The idea was to build something I'd actually use - a tool that compares a resume PDF against a job description and returns a structured analysis - while learning the core LangChain primitives from scratch.
+The idea was to build something I'd actually use, a tool that compares a resume PDF against a job description and returns a structured analysis while learning the core LangChain primitives from scratch.

 ## What it does

 Give it a resume PDF and a job posting URL, and it:

-1. Scrapes the job description directly from the URL - no copy-pasting
+1. Scrapes the job description directly from the URL, no copy-pasting
 2. Compares your resume against the job description using Gemini
 3. Returns a formatted scoring report with: